Bellhouse Provincial Park

 Bellhouse Provincial Park is a provincial park in the southern Gulf Islands of British Columbia, Canada.
 It is located in the Sturdies Bay area of southeastern Galiano Island.
-It is on land donated by Thorney Bellhouse many in 1964, and is noted for its spring wild flowers, notably fawn lilies and chocolate lilies, as well as views of snow-capped mountains and abundant marine life.
+It is on land donated by Thorney Bellhouse in 1964, and is noted for its spring wildflowers, notably fawn lilies and chocolate lilies, as well as views of snow-capped mountains and abundant marine life.